Poland-Belarus border: Repatriated Iraqi migrants arrive home | DW | 18.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A group of Iraqis arrived back in their country on board a plane sent by the Iraqi government after being stranded at the Poland-Belarus border in dire conditions.
+A group of Iraqis arrived back in their country on board a plane sent by the Iraqi government.
+They had been stranded at the Poland-Belarus border in dire conditions.

 Some Iraqi migrants, who voluntarily registered for an evacuation flight from Belarus, arrived at Erbil International Airport